Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Formulation

-\textbf{Diffusion formulation.} To use a diffusion model for monocular depth estimation, following~\cite{duan2023diffusiondepth,ji2023ddp,saxena2023monocular,saxena2024surprising,zhao2023unleashing, Marigold}, we adopt the formulation of Denoising Diffusion Probabilistic Model (DDPM)~\cite{DDPM}.
-We define a latent variable \(\mathbf{z}_t\) \( \in \mathbb{R}^{H' \times W' \times C'} \)that represents a noisy version of the depth map in the latent space at diffusion timestep \( t \).
-The ground-truch depth map \( y^* \) is encoded into a latent representation \( \mathbf{z_y} \) as supervision using a frozen VAE encoder \( E \): $\mathbf{z_y} = E(y^*)$.
+\textbf{Diffusion formulation.} The pipeline to integrate text is shown in Figure~\ref{fig:pipeline}.
+Our way to use diffusion models for monocular depth estimation follows the formulation of ~\cite{duan2023diffusiondepth,ji2023ddp,saxena2023monocular,saxena2024surprising,zhao2023unleashing, Marigold}, adopting the formulation of Denoising Diffusion Probabilistic Model (DDPM)~\cite{DDPM} for the forward diffusion process, reverse diffusion process, training objective and inference mentioned below.
+A latent variable \(\mathbf{z}_t\) \( \in \mathbb{R}^{H' \times W' \times C'} \) is defined to represent a noisy version of the depth map in the latent space at diffusion timestep \( t \).
+The ground truch depth map \( y^* \) is encoded into a latent representation \( \mathbf{z_y} \) as supervision using a frozen VAE encoder \( E \): $\mathbf{z_y} = E(y^*)$.
 The diffusion latent after the whole denoising process \( \mathbf{z_0} \) is decoded back to the image space using the frozen VAE decoder \( D \): $\hat{y} = D(\mathbf{z}_0)$.

 \textbf{Forward diffusion process.} The forward process gradually adds noise to the latent depth feature in \( T \) steps.
 The process can be defined as:

 where \( \beta_t \) is a scalar that defines the variance of the Gaussian noise added at each step \( t \) in the forward diffusion process.
 This parameter controls how much noise is added into the latent variable \( \mathbf{z}_t \) as it transitions from \( \mathbf{z}_{t-1} \) over time.